la2050/archive/_projects/2016/community-uniting-for-resolution-and-empowerment-cure.md

   ["College matriculation rates","District-wide graduation rates","Proficiency
   in English and Language Arts and Math","Student education pipeline","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Student education pipeline
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  CURE focuses on cases prosecuted by the City Attorney’s Anti-Gang Section.
+  CURE offers youth an opportunity to earn the dismissal of their case by engaging in 12-18 months of education, vocational training, and wrap-around services such as mental health care.
+CURE is a violence prevention effort that redirects youth to productive activities in order to prevent escalation of misdemeanor offenses to felony level violence and to increase community safety.
+project_areas:
+  - South LA
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   South LA has the highest number of youth aged 18-25 on probation - 6,339 in 2009 –among all LA County Supervisorial Districts (“County of LA Young